giffordlabcvr/Parvovirus-GLUE/README.md

 GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
 This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.

-For detailed instructions on how to use Parvovirus-GLUE for your comparative genomic analysis, refer to the GLUE's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).
+For detailed instructions on how to use Parvovirus-GLUE for your comparative genomic analysis, please see the **[User Guide](https://github.com/giffordlabcvr/Parvovirus-GLUE/wiki)**.

 ## Data Sources

 Parvovirus-GLUE is constructed using data published in the [NCBI Nucleotide](https://www.ncbi.nlm.nih.gov/nuccore) database.

 ## Contributing

 We welcome contributions from the community!
 If you're interested in contributing to Parvovirus-GLUE, please review our [Contribution Guidelines](./md/CONTRIBUTING.md).

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](./md/code_of_conduct.md)

 ## License